seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-09-using-router-with-reactphp-http.md

 $loop->run();
 {% endhighlight %}

 This is the most primitive server.
 It responds the same way to all incoming requests (regardless of the path and method).
 Now, let's add two more endpoints: one for GET request and path `/tasks` and one for `POST` request and the same path.
 The first one returns all tasks, the second adds a new one.
-Also, for all other requests we return `404 Not found.`.
+Also, for all other requests, we return `404 Not found`.
 The tasks will be stored as an in-memory array.
 To detect the current path and method we use `$request` object:

 {% highlight php %}
 <?php